 So why aren’t we all looking younger than our daughters already?

-Here is what I figured out when I started really studying about lasers, skin rejuvenation, anti-aging and skin care.
-(And it all makes perfect sense so I don’t know why I didn’t figure this out before, except that I was trying to save money, and nobody tells us this stuff…) Ready for it?
+Here's what I figured out when I switched career paths from Anesthesiologist to owning and operating a Laser Med Spa/anti-aging medicine practice.
+I started with serious research and study into skin, dermatology, lasers, skin rejuvenation and anti-aging.
+(And this all makes perfect sense so I don’t know why I didn’t figure this out before, except that I was trying to save money, and nobody tells us this stuff…) Ready for it?
 You get what you pay for.
-Although not necessarily, because I have discovered that the best skin care products are NOT the most expensive ones.
-In fact, they are not much more than what I used to pay at the discount stores… AND I get serious results!
+Although that's also not completely true because I have also discovered that the best skin care products are NOT the most expensive ones.
+In fact, the truly good, effective products are not much more than what I used to pay at the discount stores… AND I get serious results!
 I no longer push half-used jars to the back of the bathroom cabinet and keep buying more, always searching for that holy grail of night creams.
 Now I know exactly what to buy.
-I get real results.
-I use every last smidge of product before I throw that empty jar away, and then I start with a new container of the same thing because (in my 50s) I finally love my skin
+I get real results and I use every last smidge of product before I throw that empty jar away, and then I start with a new container of the same thing because (in my 50s) I've finally discovered what skin care products work and and I love my skin!

 Why do my professional products out-perform the over-the-counter stuff so well?
 Think about our litigious society (meaning prone to lawsuits); suppose you read in a magazine that dermatologists recommend everyone over the age of 35 be on retinol.
 Suppose you have Rosacea but don’t know it.
 Suppose you go into your corner store and search the ingredients of the shiny bottles and creams until you find one that has retinol in it.
 Suppose you buy it, take it home and slather it on your face.
 And what if you wake up NOT looking 20 years younger as promised, but like someone lit your face on fire while you slept?
 Suppose you decide to sue the corner store or the skin care company or the magazine because you used an ingredient that was actually bad for your particular skin?
 (Not every great ingredient is great for everybody.)
 THIS is why OTC products are ineffective; skin care companies cannot put enough of an ingredient into a product to make it effective because if it is the wrong ingredient for you, it could hurt you.
 They put trace amounts of good ingredients into their products so they can include it on the label, but not enough that you can hurt yourself (They are not going to put themselves in the position that they can be sued).
 On the flip side, there won’t be enough of those great ingredients to help your skin, either.
 OTC skin care is ineffective.
 You will not see changes in your skin and are, therefore, wasting your money.